timothyyaowork/Monitoring-Traffic-with-Wireshark/README.md

 <img src="https://imgur.com/TDlRa68.png" height="50%" width="50%" alt="SSH"/>
 </p>
 <p>
 Once you have successfully connected to the VM2, you will notice a new series of entries in the Wireshark feed.
-Like before with the ICMP packets, the tables will show information related to the packet frame, Ethernet, IP, and the packet data.
-Note how, unlike the data of the ICMP packet, the data of the SSH packet is unintelligible, this is because SSH sends packets with encryption.
+Like before with the ICMP packets, the tables will show information related to the packet frame, Ethernet, IP, and the packet data, with the addition of an "Transmission Control Protocol" field since SSH uses TCP.
+Note how, unlike the data of the ICMP packet, the data of the SSH packet is unintelligible.
+This is because SSH sends packets with encryption.
 </p>
 <p>
 <img src="https://imgur.com/LKheJQH.png" height="50%" width="50%" alt="SSH"/>